Attract attendees with an on-point event theme. It doesn’t have to be outlandish, but it does have to be eye-catching.

 Event theme #60: Honor a special guest

-Organize a fête that puts the spotlight a special someone within your team or community while also honoring the audience with good food and entertainment.
+Organize a fête that puts the spotlight on a special someone within your team or community while also honoring the audience with good food and entertainment.

-Event theme #61: Lightning speed
+Event theme #61: Speed events

 Event theme #62: Masquerade ball